The prayer was offered by the Chaplain, Rev. Seth LaBounty, followed by the Pledge of

 Also MR. PRESIDENT:

-The Committee on Judiciary respectfully reports that it has had under consideration SB 124
+The Senate Committee on Appropriations respectfully reports that it has had under consideration SB 2, 3, 4, and 6 which were tabled.

 Also MR. PRESIDENT:

-The Committee on Local Government respectfully reports that it has had under
+The Committee on Judiciary respectfully reports that it has had under consideration SB 155 and returns the same with the recommendation that said bill do pass.

 Also MR. PRESIDENT: